-Established in the 1990s, the Orphan Well Association (OWA) manages the closure of orphaned oil and gas wells, pipelines, and facilities, and the reclamation of associated sites, across Alberta.
-Every year, we issue an orphan fund levy to energy companies in our Licensee Liability Rating (LLR) and Oilfield Waste Liability (OWL) programs and transfer the funds to the OWA’s operating budget.
+Established in 2001, the Orphan Well Association (OWA) manages the closure of orphaned oil and gas wells, pipelines, and facilities and the reclamation of associated sites across Alberta.
+Every year, we issue an orphan fund levy to energy companies and transfer the funds to the OWA’s operating budget.

-The levy is used to pay for project closure costs, including suspension, abandonment, remediation and reclamation, if an energy company cannot meet its obligations to safely and responsibly close its energy project.
-The funds help prevent closure costs from being borne by Albertans.
+The levy is used to pay for providing reasonable care and measures and closure costs, including abandonment, remediation, and reclamation, if an energy company cannot meet its obligations to safely and responsibly close its sites .
+The funds help prevent closure costs from being passed onto Albertans.

 How the Orphan Levy Is Calculated

 Each year, a company receives an invoice from the AER for its share of the total levy.
-A company’s annual levy is based on its share of the industry’s estimated liability, as determined by our Licensee Liability Rating Program and the Oilfield Waste Liability Program.
+A company’s annual levy is based on its share of the industry’s estimated liability.

 Orphan Fund Levy for Large Facilities

-In years when there are costs to close facilities under our Large Facility Liability Management Program (LFP) licensed to defunct companies, we can issue a separate levy to cover these costs.
-Examples of large facilities under the LFP include sour gas plants, straddle plants, and in situ oil sands plants.
+In years when there are costs to close large facilities that are licensed to a defunct company, we can issue a separate orphan fund levy for large facilities to cover these costs.
+Only licensees holding large facility licences are levied.
+Examples of large facilities include sour gas plants, straddle plants, and in situ oil sands plants.

-We issued an orphan fund levy for large facilities for the first time in fiscal year 2021/22.
-The amount invoiced to a company was based on its share of the total liabilities in the LFP.
+We issued an orphan fund levy for large facilities for the first time in the fiscal year 2021/22.
+The amount invoiced to a company was based on its share of the total liabilities for large facilities.

 Expanding the mandate of the OWA

-Bill 12: The Liabilities Management Statutes Amendment Act, which came into effect on June 15, 2020, enables the OWA to better manage and accelerate the clean-up of sites that do not have a responsible owner.
+Bill 12: The Liabilities Management Statutes Amendment Act, became effective on June 15, 2020.
+The bill enables the OWA to manage better and accelerate the clean-up of sites that do not have a responsible owner.
 The most notable changes include the following:

-• The OWA may provide care for sites when a licensee is unable to provide ongoing reasonable care and implement measures to prevent impairment or damage to their assets.
+- The OWA may provide care for sites when a licensee cannot to provide ongoing reasonable care and implement measures to prevent impairment or damage to their assets.

-• The OWA may manage, maintain, operate (for a limited time), and sell assets for potential transition to a new responsible party.
-A list of OWA managed assets can be found on the OWA website.
+- The OWA may manage, maintain, operate (for a limited time), and sell assets for potential transition to a new responsible party.
+A list of OWA-managed assets is available on the OWA website.

-• Where a licensee has ceased operations, the OWA may apply to appoint a receiver to assist in transitioning assets to new responsible parties, who will assume the associated regulatory and liability obligations.
+- Where a licensee has ceased operations or cannot meet its obligations to close its sites safely and responsibly, the OWA may apply to appoint a receiver to assist in transitioning assets to new responsible parties, who will assume the associated regulatory and liability obligations.
 This will reduce the remaining end-of-life obligations for the insolvent licensee.

-• The OWA may now enter into agreements to conduct work on behalf of remaining working interest participants when directed by the AER.
+- The OWA may now enter into agreements to conduct work on behalf of the remaining working interest participants when directed by the AER.

 Please visit the OWA website for more information.